MohamedBouaddie/MohamedBouaddie/README.md

 # 👋 Welcome to My GitHub Profile!

-Hi, I'm **Mohamed Bouaddi**!
+Hi, I'm **Mohamed **!
 I'm a Data Engineering student passionate about data management, processing and enhancement.
 Here you'll find my projects, learning journey, and the tools I work with.

 ## 🚀 About Me
 - **Data Engineering Student** — focused on building reliable data pipelines, databases, and scalable data solutions.